AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/dev-console/index.md

 ## Overview

-The **Adobe Developer Console** is a centralized platform that enables developers to integrate Adobe's APIs and services.
+The **Adobe Developer Console** is an administration interface that enables developers to manage Adobe's APIs and services.
 To securely access Adobe's APIs, including the Firefly API, your application must authenticate using OAuth 2.0 protocols.
-This involves obtaining an access token that grants your application permission to interact with Adobe's services.
+This involves obtaining an access token that grants your application permissions to interact with Adobe's services.

 ## Getting Started for Firefly APIs